 The only real disagreement I have with corn-fed beef is that it's comparatively tasteless compared to grass fed meat.
 At least by my experience in Missouri.

 $50 entrees, though.
-(That partner was working to impress us, alright.)
+(That client was working to impress us, alright.)

 I had their New York Strip steak just to see how it would taste.

 Once you got past the heavily peppered outside, it didn't have any real distinguishing flavor.
 None.

 Now I'm used to grass-fed steak and so I know how it can be tender or

 can be shoe leather.
 But it always has flavor.
 It's own distinctive

 This one, all $50 worth, didn't have any.